Skip to main content

 Dear (Insert name),

 When I discovered you mentor women, I knew I wanted to work for you.
-I have spent the last six years mentoring women to succeed in finance, which, as you know, is an industry where women are still underrepresented.
+I’ve spent the last six years mentoring women to succeed in finance, an industry where, as you know, women are still underrepresented.

-My passion for equity and inclusion is only rivaled by my devotion to confidentiality and integrity.
-As Corporate Finance Manager, I would balance completing tasks on my own with maximizing profits as a team.
+My passion for equity and inclusion is rivaled only by my devotion to confidentiality and integrity.
+As Corporate Finance Manager, I’d balance owning my own work with maximizing profits as a team.

-I would value the opportunity to discuss this position further and how I can positively impact the company’s financial health.
+I’d welcome the chance to discuss this position further and how I can positively impact the company’s financial health.

 Kind Regards,